Catch 22: The Alchemy of Regeneration

 Dyson proposed a translucent Teflon mesh structure.

 This would have provided an inside/outside feel whilst allowing activities like wireless networking on the pavement.
 Dyson’s design referred back to the silk weaving tradition of the Huguenots who built Fournier Street, the symbol of the wealth of the area in Georgian times.
 The Teflon mesh was equally an amorphous entity, partly immaterial (what Dyson termed ‘the Silk Worm’).
-Symbolically it was right for a project based on digital media and immaterial creative processes and an autonomous economic structure which had feedback principles built into it.
+Symbolically it was right for a project based on digital media and immaterial creative processes and an autonomous economic structure.

 Tetsuo Kogawa in his essay ‘Towards polymorphous radio’ discusses the issue of scale with regards autonomous activities.
 For strike the term ‘polymorphous’ was apt and it sought to provide public symbols for this dimension of cultural production in our cityscape.